boddeti21/EduBridge-Data-Analytics/Projects/Analysis and prediction using ML (python)/readme.md

 ### Conclusion
 - In this 13% of the messages are spam
 - The model is 98% accurat for predicting the spam

+# 3. Fuel Price In India
+- Analysing the fuel price in India

+### Abstract
+- The data is daily diesel price across the various city in India.
+- The charge varies state to state has Indian state government levy extra tax on the fuel.
+- The government changed over time.
+The new fuel charge update rule came into effect.
+- The data consist of the date, fuel price and city name.
+- There are a total of seven cities, such as Bengaluru, Chennai, Mumbai, Hyderabad, Delhi, Kolkata and Coimbatore.
+- The fuel price is Indian rupees.

+### Purpose of Analysis
+- How to handle missing data in time-series data?
+- What is the price change with respect to a global price change?

+### Structure
+- Part1: Libraries for doing EDA process
+- Part2: Exploring the Dataset
+- Part3: Visualisation of Data
+- Part4: Preparing the data for Predictive Analysis- Linear Regression
+- Part 5: Conculsion

+### Conclusion
+- Forecasting Crude Oil prices is a very challenging problem due to the high volatility of oil prices.
+- Here,we developed a new oil price prediction approach using machine learning paradigm for analysis.
+- Our stream learning model will be updated whenever new oil price data are available, and provided to model, so the model continuously evolves over time, and can capture the changing pattern of oil prices.